partyzanex/shutdown/README.md

 }
 ```

-Package-level convenience APIs live in `shutdown/compat`.
-They exist for compatibility and simple wiring, but new code should prefer instance-based managers from the root package.
+For code that prefers package-level wiring, `shutdown/compat` provides a shared manager behind package-level functions.
+New code should still prefer explicit manager instances from the root package when possible.

 ## Context semantics